thephez/backup-readme/platform/markdown/reference-platform-proofs.md

 }
 [/block]
 ## Root tree proof

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "Details regarding the root tree proofs and their verification will be provided in a future update to this page."
+> Details regarding the root tree proofs and their verification will be provided in a future update to this page.
-}
-[/block]

 ## Store tree proof

 Store tree proofs are based on a modified version of [Merk](https://github.com/nomic-io/merk/).
 Some details from the Merk documentation are included below.
 Additional details are available in the [Algorithms document](https://github.com/nomic-io/merk/blob/develop/docs/algorithms.md) on the Merk repository.